Harika-3196/port_low_and_high_demand_using_ais_data/README.md

 see  inference.py in the folder or see the notebook test_inference.py

 ## Outputs
-output of results in csv are saved in output folder called outfile_file_after_analysis output of plots are saved in plots_folder
+The output of results in CSV are saved in an output folder called outfile_file_after_analysis

+## Plotly Graphs in plots_folder

+## Hour Shift Variance:

+The visualizations created for hour shifts reveal significant variance in vessel counts between day 1 and day 2.
+This indicates that the number of vessels fluctuates considerably over these two days.

+## Day Shift Variance

+A new plot has been added to represent the day shift.
+Although the current dataset includes only two days of data, this plot is prepared for future data additions.
+As more days of data become available, this plot will become more insightful and relevant, providing a broader view of the trends over multiple days.

+## Distribution plot

+Plot which allows us to see the distribution of vessels.